nicoletaiova25/IntroductionToRobotics/README.md

 <br>

  1. Intro Message - When powered, a greeting message is shown on the LCD
- 2. Menu - user can scroll using joystick through the options displayed and choose what they want
+ 2. Menu - user can scroll using joystick through the options displayed and choose what they want<br>
     a.
-Start Game, the game is displayed on the matrix
+Start Game, the game is displayed on the matrix<br>
     b.
-Settings, with 3 options itself, set intensity to LCD, set intensity to matrix, return to menu
+Settings, with 3 options itself, set intensity to LCD, set intensity to matrix, return to menu<br>
     c.
-About - details, it displays the github of the creator (mine, obviously)
+About - details, it displays the github of the creator (mine, obviously)<br>
  3. End Message -  it displays 'GAME OVER' and the score, goes back to menu
  4. During Gameplay - it displays the lives of the player and the time since the game began